LITTLE ROOTS JR. (Ages 3-5)

-The Little Roots Discovery session is a wonderful and innovative way to introduce your child to some of our most popular acoustic instruments: penny whistle/recorder, violin and cello.
+The Little Roots Discovery session is a wonderful and innovative way to introduce your child to some of our most popular acoustic instruments: violin, ukulele, cello, and pennywhistle.
 This session is for children who are 6-8 years of age with little or no musical experience and is an excellent way to springboard into learning an instrument for private lessons in the future.
 Parents of children who are not quite 6 years of age are to receive permission from the instructor prior to registering.
 We will spend 3 weeks on each instrument before discovering the next.
-Each class will also consist of a range of exciting instrumental tunes* and fun musical games which will include rhythms, singing, and movement.
+Each class will also consist of a range of exciting instrumental tunes and fun musical games that will include rhythms, singing, and movement.

 LITTLE ROOTS FIDDLE, CELLO, & VOICE